Conversion disorder is a neurological/psychiatric disorder. It is one of a group of psychological disorders called

 - Tingling or crawling sensations

-To be diagnosed with conversion disorder you must have at least one symptom, but you may also have many.
+To be diagnosed with conversion disorder you must have at least 1 symptom, but you may also have many.
 The appearance of symptoms is linked to the stressful event and typically occur suddenly.

 Images of internal body structures may be taken with:

-If no physical cause is detected, the patient may either be referred to a neurologist or for a psychiatric consultation.
+If no physical cause is detected, the patient may either be referred to a neurologist or a psychiatrist for a consultation.

 Psychological disorders can carry a feeling of being stigmatized.
 It is important that you do not let this prevent you from seeking treatment.

 In some cases, conversion disorder goes away on its own.
 Treatment consists of counseling and psychotherapy (especially cognitive behavioral therapy).
 It may also involve identifying and removing environmental triggers to decrease anything stimulating the conversion disorder.

 If underlying anxiety or depression is also occurring, medications may be used to help treat those conditions.

 It is important to be consistent with treatment to help prevent a recurrence of the disorder.

 Physical and/or Occupational Therapy